schfranz/remote-control/walkthrough.md

 You're all set!
 Now you have a GitHub repo and a local clone.
 Let's put some stuff in it so we can actually start playing around.

-_add your name and a one-to-three sentence bio or phrase to your README_
-_make a shell script (find and replace... once)_

 Some ideas:

 * add to your README